 Butrint National Park and the ancient city

 The main part of the Butrint archaeological site, where the majority of the ruins are located, sits atop a forested hill peninsula on the channel that connects Lake Butrint with the Ionian Sea.
 The views from everywhere on the hill are breathtaking, and stunning picnic spots abound in the form of strategically located wooden benches and tables, so pack a lunch to take with you.
-The site is open daily from 8:00 AM until sunset (the museum is only open from 8:00 AM until 4:00 PM).
-Entry costs 700 Albanian lekë (about $6).
+The site is open daily from 9 AM to 7 PM (the museum has more restricted hours).
+Entry costs 1000 Albanian lekë (about $10).
 The rest of the national park, outside of the archaeological site, is free to explore.

 The history of the ancient city of Butrint